mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 ### Gradle: use matching version of Vaadin and the Plugin

-Use Gradle Plugin 0.6.0 for Vaadin 14.1 and lower; use Gradle Plugin 0.7.0 for Vaadin 14.2 and newer.
+Please see the Compatibility Chart at [Vaadin Gradle Plugin home page](https://github.com/vaadin/vaadin-gradle-plugin/), to see which plugin version to use with which Vaadin version.

 Gradle Plugin 0.7.0 may not work correctly with Vaadin 14.1.x;
 Gradle Plugin 0.6.0 may not work correctly with Vaadin 14.2+ (even though there are reports from users that it works just fine :-)